ellis882/NuBiQ-quiz-online-mp2/README.md

         1. As a Returning Visitor, I want to play a new fun quiz.

             1. Every week you can play a new quiz with different questions if you visit the website.
             a.
 Known Bug is that because it is a fictional website made for studie purpose i will not change the questions every week.
+But it is possible.

         2. As a Returning Visitor, I want to stay connected through the social media links.